 THIRD SEMESTER: The third semester consists of four theory courses, two general theory courses and two elective courses.
 The elective courses are offered in each of the two specializations, condensed matter physics and electronics.
 The two general courses are hardcore (4 hours per week and shall carry 4 credits).
 The two elective courses offered in each of the two specializations are softcore courses (4 hours per week and shall carry 4 credits).
 The two practical courses for each of the above-mentioned specialization are softcore courses (6 hours per week and shall carry 3 credits for each of the practical course).
 The duration of the lab is 3 hours for each practical.
 The students have to come twice a week for each of the practical courses.
-In addition there is an open elective course to be opted by the student from other departments.
-The open elective is a softcore course (3 hours per week and shall carry 3 credits).
+In addition there is an open elective course (3 hours per week and shall carry 3 credits).
 Two hours of seminars/tutorials/skill components per week.
 In addition, the department offers a value-added course of 42hrs as a certificate course (21hrs in this semester).

 FOURTH SEMESTER: The fourth semester consists of four theory courses, two general theory courses and two elective courses.
 The elective courses are offered in each of the two specializations, condensed matter physics and electronics.
 The two general courses are hardcore (4 hours per week and shall carry 4 credits).
 The two elective courses offered in each of the two specializations are softcore courses (4 hours per week and shall carry 4 credits).
-There shall be a compulsory project work which has to be under taken by all the students of the fourth semester.
+The two elective taken by all the students of the fourth semester.
+The project work, which has to be under taken by all the students of the fourth semester.
 The project work is a hardcore having 8 hours per week with 4 credits.
 Two hours of seminars/tutorials/skill components per week.
 Further, remaining 21hrs of certificate course is continued.